Transcript Opens in a new window

 While you’ve been working, you’ve probably focused on growing your retirement accounts.
 As retirement moves closer, however, a portfolio has less time to recover from market downturns.
 You may want to consider the percentage of your investments that tend to be more stable (such as bonds), while retaining some growth investments to protect against the impact of inflation.

 It’s also time to understand how required minimum distributions (RMDs) vary between different types of retirement accounts.
 RMDs are the minimum amounts the government requires the owners of some retirement accounts to withdraw annually.
-If you hold a traditional IRA, SEP IRA, SIMPLE IRA or employer-sponsored retirement plan, you typically must begin taking RMDs once you reach age 70½.
+If you hold a traditional IRA, SEP IRA, SIMPLE IRA or employer-sponsored retirement plan, RMDs kick in after age 72 (unless you reached age 70 ½ in 2019).
 You do not have to make withdrawals from the Roth IRA, but beneficiaries must do so once the account owner has passed away.

 The tax implications of these distributions also vary.
 For instance, most distributions from 401(k) plans are taxed, because the money went into the accounts on a pre-tax basis.
 Qualified distributions from Roth IRA accounts are tax-free.
 For a distribution to be considered qualified, it generally must occur at least five tax years after the account was established and funded, and once you reach age 59½ or become disabled.
 Or it must be made to a beneficiary or estate after your death also after the account has been in existence for at least five tax years.
 In certain circumstances, up to $10,000 of a qualified distribution can be applied to buy, build or rebuild a first home without incurring a 10% tax penalty if you are under age 59 1/2.
 However, the earnings portion of such distribution is still subject to income tax.